 Businesses that invest in sales tools and technology see a 71 percent improvement in sales, 51 percent improvement in lead conversion rate, and 71 percent improvement in quota attainment.
 The best way to help sales improve their productivity is to supply them with technology that allows them to access and share content with prospects in a simple way.
 These tools can provide even greater value when they allow sales managers to analyze the content shared and optimize what and when that content is delivered.

-If your sales team struggles with how to seamlessly share information with prospects, give them an intuitive and trackable tool that can actually improve their close rates.
-You can learn more about what to look for in a sales enablement solution here.
+If your sales team struggles with figuring out how to seamlessly share information with prospects, give them an intuitive and trackable tool that can actually improve their close rates.

 Learn more about how knowledge management accelerates sales teams.